-Types of Concentration Cells:
+Types of Concentration Cells

-Electrolyte Concentration Cells:
+Electrolyte Concentration Cells

-Electrode Concentration Cells:
+Electrode Concentration Cells

-Uses of Concentration Cells:
+Uses of Concentration Cells

-The acidity-basicity of a specific solution is determined by a pH meter.
-This method is adopted for a particular type of a cell that is used as an arrangement for a concentration cell.
-It primarily consists of the voltmeter and an electrode.
+The acidity-basicity of a specific solution is determined by a pH metre.
+This method is adopted for a particular type of cell that is used as an arrangement for a concentration cell.
+It primarily consists of a voltmeter and an electrode.
 The first electrode comprises a silver chloride (metal wire) and a part of glass which is semi-porous.
-It is filled with potassium chloride surrounded by silver chloride.
-It’s kept that pH value of 7.
+It is filled with potassium chloride surrounded by silver chloride and is kept at a pH value of 7.

-The second electrode is termed as a reference electrode.
-It comprises of potassium chloride solution surrounded by a potassium wire.
-The main role of the second electrode is to enact as a comparison for a solution that is to be tested.
+The second electrode is termed a reference electrode.
+It comprises a potassium chloride solution surrounded by a potassium wire.
+The main role of the second electrode is to enact a comparison for a solution that is to be tested.
 An electric potential is created whenever a glass electrode comes in contact with different pH levels.
 It is mainly caused due to the reaction that occurs between hydrogen and metal ions.